What to Do at Night in Phuket?

 - 5. Party until late in a nightclub

-- 7. Discover what a Go Go Bar really is
+- 7. Discover what a Go Go Bar is

 - 8. Enjoy a stage performance at Phuket Simon Cabaret

-- 9. Watch a Thai show at Siam Niramit and Phuket Fantasea
+- 9. Watch a show at Phuket Fantasea

 - FAQs about Phuket Nightlife